fivequarters/fusebit.io/src/_blog/_posts/everyauth-google-calendar.md

 posts_related: ['everyauth','TBD','TBD']
 ---

-Fusebit recently announced a new product called [Every Auth](https://fusebit.io/blog/everyauth/?utm_source=fusebit.io&utm_medium=referral&utm_campaign=none), the easiest way for your app to access APIs like Slack, Salesforce, or Github.
+Fusebit recently announced a new product called [EveryAuth](https://fusebit.io/blog/everyauth/?utm_source=fusebit.io&utm_medium=referral&utm_campaign=none), the easiest way for your app to access APIs like Slack, Salesforce, or Github.
 Suppose you're working on a Node.js Express app and want to add a Google Calendar integration to it without having to worry about the headache of OAuth flows & access token management.
 In that case,this article is for you.

 Learn how to use EveryAuth, in your Node.js Express app, with the Google Calendar API to: